 The F-14 first flew on December 21st, 1970, just 22 months after Grumman was awarded the contract, and reached Initial Operational Capability (IOC) in 1973.
 While the Marine Corps was interested in the F-14 and went so far as to send pilots to VF-124 to train as instructors, they were never fully sold on the aircraft and pulled out when the stores management system for ground attack munitions was left undeveloped, leaving the aircraft incapable of dropping air-to-ground munitions (these were later developed in the 1990s).

 Pictured here is a stunning 1:72 scale diecast replica of a US Navy F-14D Tomcat fighter that was piloted by Lt.
 Cmdr.
 Meagan V. Flannigan, who was attached to VF-213 "Blacklions," then embarked upon the USS Theodore Roosevelt (CVN-71), operating in the Persian Gulf during 2006.
-Now in stock!
+Sold Out!

 Dimensions: